MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-track.md

   * **Wellbeing scorecard** –Values are listed by organization for the key indicators that focus on wellbeing, including collaboration hours, after-hours work, and burnout risk.
   * **Meeting culture scorecard** –Values are listed by organization for the key indicators that focus on meeting culture, including reduce meeting hours, reduce lengthy meeting hours, and reduce bloated meetings.
-  * **Manager effectiveness scorecard** –Values are listed by organization for the key indicators that focus on manager effectiveness, including increase manager 1:1 coaching, reduce manager coattendance, and increase coaching relationship.
+  * **Manager effectiveness scorecard** –Values are listed by organization for the key indicators that focus on manager effectiveness, including increasing manager 1:1 coaching, reducing meetings where employees and their managers attend, and improving coaching relationships.

 * **Are the KPIs trending in the right direction?** – The charts on the left of these trend pages show how the different key indicators are trending by comparing weekly averages between the different organizational groups for the current time period.
 The charts on the right compare how the averages have changed between the current and baseline time periods.
 Each trend page also includes a Why it matters section that explains why the indicator is important to analyze.